Dogs are everywhere!

 Only use approved floor cleaners for regular maintenance.

 This type of floor is specifically built to take a beating.

-It’s true laminate flooring is significantly louder than hardwood since it is a floating type floor but there are now superior laminate products and upgraded acoustic type pads so sound absorption is better than ever.
+It’s true laminate flooring is significantly louder than hardwood since it is a floating floor.
+However, there are now superior laminate products and upgraded acoustic-type pads, so sound absorption is better than ever.

 Recommended for: Any dog alive.

-2. Vinyl Flooring
+2. Luxury Vinyl Plank Flooring

-I have installed plenty of this stuff all over Dallas-Fort Worth in both commercial and residential settings and it’s worked out just fabulous for the client.
+I have installed plenty of this stuff all over Dallas-Fort Worth in both commercial and residential settings, and it’s worked out just fabulous for the client.

-It’s not all sunshine and rainbows however.
+It’s not all sunshine and rainbows, however.